bohrium2b/xcountry_scanner/README.md

 In this directory, run `poetry install` and `poetry shell`.
 If it doesn't work, try running with sudo.

-In the `frontend/` run `pnpm install`.
+In `frontend/` run `pnpm install`.
 If it doesn't work, try running with sudo.

 Then in `backend/` run `python3 manage.py makemigrations` and `python3 manage.py migrate`.

-In the main directory, run `python scripts/startserver.py` (or something similar like that) to copy and sync the frontend.
+In the `scripts`, run `python3 startserver.py` (or something similar like that) to copy and sync the frontend.
 It is a misleading name for now, TODO is to fix it.

-Run `python manage.py collectstatic` to get the static files in one basket, then the same thing follows:
+Run `python3 manage.py collectstatic` to get the static files in one basket, then the same thing follows:

 The backend is on Django.
 In order to access the app for development testing, you need to create an account/admin through the CLI.